 3. Keep It Short & Simple

 There is no ideal length of a domain.
 Try to keep it as short as possible.
-Short domain name is easy to remember.
+Short site-name is easy to remember.
 But it’s very difficult to find the short domain-name.
 I’d recommend you keep the domain name within 10-15 words.

-At the same time, you need to make sure that the domain names are simple.
+At the same time, you need to make sure that the site-name is simple.
 Don’t use any complex words.
 For example, visualmodo.com is not a very short domain-names.
 But it’s simple.

 4. Go For The .com Extension

 .com is the most popular domain extension.
 People remember the name of your blog, not the extension.
 If your domain ends with other extensions like .net, org, it might be a little bit tricky to find your blog.
 So go for the .com extension.
 If .com extension is not available, go for other popular extensions like .net, .co, .org, etc. Don’t go with .info or .biz extension.
 There are a lot of spammy domain names with these extensions.

 It’s hard to tell about the domain that contains hyphens.
 Let’s say your domain is Tech-tips.com.
 You have to say “tech hyphen tips dot com” to the offline people.
 There is a chance that most of the people forgot the hyphens and ended up visiting techtips.com.
 Same things happen to the domain with numbers or articles.
 People forget numbers and articles.

 Even though some sites like Digital-photography-school.com, 9lessons.info, thewirecutter.com, etc are very popular, but these are exceptional.
 They have been here for a long time.
 Try to avoid hyphens, numbers, or articles on the domain.